fbdo/site/content/posts/scalability-and-high-availability-rules.md

 Only additive database changes.

-Database changes should be scripted and testes, including rollback scripts.
+Database changes should be scripted and tested, including rollback scripts.

 Use restricted SQL queries, don't use SELECT * and add column names to UPDATE statements.